 BMW Museum: Pick up a ticket and discover an impressive collection of over 120 of BMW’s most valuable and attractive automobiles and motorcycles.
 The past, present, and future are all on display at this monument to German innovation and engineering.

 Bike through Englischer Garten: One of the world’s largest urban parks at over 900 acres, this English style garden has a lot to explore.
 Pedal your way by the Japanese teahouse, a stream with a standing wave surfed by locals, and more.

 Once a typical German town, Dachau was the first Nazi concentration camp during World War II.

 - Day 8: Travel to the Lucerne Region via Neuschwanstein Castle

-Get ready to roll out of Germany—but not before stopping by a castle so picturesque it’s rumored to be the inspiration behind Cinderella’s castle.
+Get ready to roll out of Germany—but not before making a photo stop outside a castle so picturesque it’s rumored to be the inspiration behind Cinderella’s castle.
 Then it’s off to Switzerland, home to some of the finest chocolate in the world.

 - Climb aboard the private bus for a scenic ride across the European countryside.